factorbi/aws-bipost-cloudformation/README.md

 1. Have at hand your **bucket name.** It must look like this: `bipostdata-123456789012`
 2. Log in to your AWS account.

-**IMPORTANT NOTICE: Many settings used here are for testing purposes.
-If you are planning to use the following AWS services for production you may want to follow your company policies and understand how to use AWS security according to your needs.**
+**IMPORTANT NOTICE: If you are planning to use the following AWS resources for production you may want to follow your company policies and understand how to use AWS security according to your needs.**

 ### 1. Launch the Stack